adgatemedia/adgaterewards/README.md

 #### Postback
 The	URL	you	would	like	us	to	notify	when	a	conversion occurs.
 Click	“More	Information	on	Postbacks” to	see	a	sample and	all	the	available	macros
 #### Rounding
-AdGate	Rewards	currently	supports	only	whole	integers.
 You	can	choose how	you	want	decimals	rounded	when	awarding currency.
+There is also an option to keep currencies as a decimal, up to two decimal places.

 ## Placing your wall
 ### Step 1: Obtain your wall ID